ad6398/tiktoken-ocaml/README.md

 # tiktoken-ocaml
-This is my noob attempt to create an Ocaml version of original tiktoken library.
+This is my noob attempt to create an Ocaml version of [OpenAIs tiktoken](https://github.com/openai/tiktoken) library.
 I started with changing original rust binders written for python to be called from a OCaml program.
 I could not write a reasonable data type converter(b/w Rust and Ocaml) for original 'CoreBPE' class/object so instead of exchanging CoreBPE objects they exchange an ID( `int`) which binds to  a specific CoreBPE object.
 Rust creates these objects and store in the Key-Value with IDs as key.

 Inspired from this project using [ocaml-rs](https://github.com/zshipko/ocaml-rs) to call Rust functions from OCaml.